 The new onsite office at Blyth Road has been cleaned and emptied, ready for its new role as the shop, staff room, and meeting room.
 Many site services are being put on by volunteers, although the three-phase power supply to the new workshop has been done professionally, for obvious reasons.
 The first raised garden at the site is growing nicely in donated topsoil.
 Some volunteers are nostalgic for the days of jungle-clearance at the Wenhaston trackbed, so they have begun clearing a 2-metre gap through the assorted buddleia, nettles and briars for the 7¼” railway which will circle the nature reserve.
 The future plant shop is ready, and a great deal of measuring and marking out has been done, as the land is pretty cramped to include all we want, so everything has to be in exactly the right place.

 The (for the moment) last panel of three-foot track using rails we have is down, making 45 yards in all: we will need to source more decent 35lb rail before any more can be done – and of course find the cash to pay for it.
 So much is happening at once that we are close to outstripping our cashflow: the more comes in, by Bond sponsorship, new Memberships, or simple donations, the faster we can make it all happen.
 To facilitate that, we plan to open in the summer holiday in a low-key way, so that the public (who will not be charged) can see what we have done, and also see and discuss our plans, both for this site, and for the rest of the railway.

-And, second, if any reader of these blogs wishes to comment, then the proper place is online, using the “Comment” prompt which we offer.
+And, second, if any reader of these blogs wishes to comment, then the proper place is online, using the “Contact us” prompt which we offer on the home page.
 No comment will be censored (unless our legal team believes it to be libellous), although the Trust reserves the right to correct any errors of fact within such comments.
 No complaints (or, for that matter, praise) received by any other method will be accepted.
 Please feel free to give us as much feedback as you wish.